Skip to content

 The hardest part about learning Japanese is widely considered to be the complex writing system, especially mastering kanji characters.
 Kanji involves thousands of characters with multiple meanings and pronunciations, making it time-consuming and challenging to memorize.
 Additionally, the Japanese language features three writing systems (hiragana, katakana, and kanji) used together, adding to the difficulty.
 1, 2, 3

-In summary, the hardest parts of learning Japanese generally center on its writing system (kanji), complex grammar involving politeness, and the listening challenges due to fast speech and context-dependent language use.
+In summary, the hardest parts of learning Japanese generally center on its writing system (kanji), complex grammar involving politeness levels, and the listening challenges caused by fast speech and context-dependent expressions.
+Success in Japanese depends on comfortable navigation of these elements, reinforced by exposure to natural conversational situations that place knowledge into practice.

 References